 View the list of countries where this requirement applies

 International Credentials: International credentials must be equivalent to a U.S. four-year bachelor’s degree.
 Additionally, the credentials must be received from an institution recognized by the country’s educational body that oversees institutional approval, such as the Ministry of Education.
-If you are concerned about your eligibility for admissions to the University of Oregon Graduate School, please contact Cortney McIntyre for credential analysis (email@example.com).
+If you are concerned about your eligibility for admission, please contact the UO Graduate School for credential analysis (firstname.lastname@example.org).

 (To check on the status of official transcripts/degree certificates received by the University of Oregon, please call the Registrar at 541-346-2935.)